signalogic/SigSRF_SDK/mediaTest_readme.md

 Note that EVS -- unlike older codecs that rely only on a vocal tract model -- is able to handle a pure tone input.

-<a name="FrameModeOperation"></a>
+<a name="FrameMode"></a>
-## Frame Mode Operation
+## Frame Mode

-Frame mode operation performs encode, decode, or transcoding based on specifications in a "configuration file" given in the command line (see notes below).
+Frame mode performs encode, decode, or transcoding based on specifications in a "configuration file" given in the command line (see notes below).
 Voplib APIs in mediaTest source code examples include codec instance creation, encode, and decode.
 The main objectives are to check for bit-exact results, measure audio quality, and measure basic transcoding performance, including sampling rate conversion.
 The following examples use the EVS codec.

 ```C
 ./mediaTest -cx86 -M4 -Csession_config/frame_test_config -L